-As a part of a War Memorial, the I.O.D.E. offers annually in each Province of Canada one bursary for four years' study in Canadian Universities.
+As part of a War Memorial the I.O.D.E. offers annually, one in each province of Canada, a bursary for four years study in Canadian Universities.

-For these bursaries, only the sons and daughters of deceased or permenently disabled men and women of the services (Army, Navy, Air Force) are eligible.
+For these bursaries, only the sons and daughters of deceased or permanently disabled men and women of the services (Army, Navy, Air Force) are eligible.